 Put simply, engaged employees feel valued at work and are happy to be there.

 One of the best ways to increase employee engagement at work?
 Provide excellent training they can get excited about.
-There are three major barriers to employee motivation around training, including:
+There are three major barriers for motivating employees around training, including:

 - Lack of time